criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 - can be used only by admin
 - restricted -> record is NOT imported
 - unrestricted -> the record is imported but value not added
-- at the end of operation, 2 CSV fiels are provided for success and errors
+- at the end of operation, 2 CSV fields are provided for success and errors
 </details>

 <details><summary>